 The Section Repairs and Habitability explains the landlord’s duty to provide safe and decent housing.
 It also explains the various ways you can use your rent to force your landlord to make repairs in your apartment or house.
 These ways include repair and deduct—using rent to make repairs yourself and then deducting the cost of the repair from the rent.
 Another way is rent withholding—keeping your rent payments from the landlord until he or she makes needed repairs.

 Both repair and deduct and rent withholding involve not paying the landlord the rent when it is due.
 This means that if you take these steps, your landlord could take you to court for nonpayment of rent.
 In court, your defense to the landlord’s claim for rent will be that he or she failed to provide you with safe and decent housing.
-You should review those sections that explain repair and deduct, rent withholding, and rent abatement.
+You should review Your Right to Safe and Decent Housing, especially the sections that explain repair and deduct, rent withholding, and rent abatement.
 It is important to remember that if you use repair and deduct and rent withholding as a defense to nonpayment of rent, you will have to show the court how serious the problems are in your apartment.
 For rent withholding, you may also be required to deposit with the court the full amount of rent you have withheld before you can get a hearing on your defense that your housing is unsafe and in need of repair.
 The judge does not have to do this, however, and can simply adjourn the case without requiring you to deposit the rent.
 To be safe, when you go to court after not paying the rent, you should take with you the full amount of rent you have withheld in cash, a certified check, or a money order.
 The court will not accept personal checks.

-The landlord is wrong or is lying
+The landlord is wrong, did not prove one of the good causes for eviction, or is lying

 Waiver—the landlord knew about it but continued the tenancy